mtmitchell13/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 Replace NA step values with the average step count for the given 5-minute interval.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.
+To do this, first the original dataset is subsetted for rows with NA step values (NAdata).
+Then, this dataset is merged with the dataset from plot2 that showed the average daily step counts by 5-minute interval.
+The rows with NA step values in the original dataset were then removed, and replaced with the average values by interval by appending them to the dataset (rbind command).

 ```r